newtelco/CompanyVacations/README.md

 1. Clone this repo
 2. Run `npm install`
+3. Create config.env `cp config.template.env config.env` and fill out
-3. Run `npm start`
+4. Run `npm start`
-4. Visit `http://localhost:7555` or reverse proxy that port out
+5. Visit `http://localhost:7555` or reverse proxy that port out

 > If you would like for this to run in production, I suggest setting up [pm2](https://pm2.io/runtime/) to run / manage / monitor the process.